 The Determination of Option Premiums

 Premiums are quoted for each share of a contract.
-Therefore, since most option contracts are for 100 shares of stock, the premium must be multiplied by the number of shares per contract—100.
-For instance, for an option that has a quote of $1, an investor would have to pay $100 for each option contract, plus sales commissions.
+Therefore, since most option contracts are for 100 shares of stock, the premium must be multiplied by the number of shares per contract —100.
+For instance, for an option with a quote of $1, an investor must pay $100 for each option contract, plus sales commissions.

 A number of factors determine the premium of an option.
 The most important factor is the relationship of the strike price to the current price of the underlying security.
 As the option goes into the money, the premium will increase by at least $1 for every $1 increase in the intrinsic value of the option.
 For a call, the premium increases by at least $1 for every $1 increase in the stock price.
 For a put, the premium increases by at least $1 for every $1 decrease in the stock price.
 Although there is still some time value for an option that is in the money, time value decreases as the intrinsic value increases.